Southwestern Tai languages

-The Southwestern Tai, Southwestern Thai or Thai languages are a branch of the Tai languages of Southeast Asia.
-Its languages include Siamese (Central Thai), Lanna, Lao, Shan and others.
+The Southwestern Tai or Thai languages are a branch of the Tai languages of Southeast Asia.
+Its languages include Central Thai (Siamese), Northern Thai (Lanna), Lao (including Isan), Shan and others.

 Classification

 The internal classification of the Southwestern Tai dialects is still not well agreed on.

 Chamberlain (1975)

 Chamberlain (1975) divides Southwestern Tai into 4 branches.

 Chamberlain based his classification on the following phonological patterns.
 (Note: For an explanation of the notation system for Tai tones, see Proto-Tai language#Tones.)